acmdas/das_fieldstones/morefieldstones2018.md

 ## Servitude
 Tue, 21 Aug 2018

-&ldquo;Most men and women will grow up to love their servitude and will never dream of revolution.&rdquo;&mdash;Aldous Huxley <em>Brave New World</em>
+&ldquo;Most men and women will grow up to love their servitude and will never dream of revolution.&rdquo;&mdash;Aldous Huxley *Brave New World*

 ## De mortuis nihil nisi bonum
 Sun, 26 Aug 2018